derb12/pybaselines/docs/algorithms/algorithms_1d/whittaker.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :meth:`~.Baseline.drpls` uses a single weighting function that is designed to account
 for noisy data, similar to arpls.
-Further, it takes into account both the
+Further, it adds an additional penalty on the
-first and second derivatives of the baseline and uses a parameter :math:`\eta`
+first derivative of the baseline, and uses a parameter :math:`\eta`
 to adjust the fit in peak versus non-peak regions.

 Minimized function: